 Conduct a Manual Update If Necessary

 Usually, the automatic update is all you need to get the process started.
 However, in some cases, it may not work.
-While this can be frustrating, you can still take advantage of updates by carrying out the process manually.
+While this can be frustrating, you can still take advantage of updates by carrying out the process and update WordPress manually after downloading the WordPress folder.
 This requires the following steps:

 After the upload is complete, you can find the update in your WP admin panel.
 Although this process is more complex than conducting an automatic update, you’ll be able to enjoy all the perks of the new WordPress version once it’s done.